realworldocaml/book/en/prologue.md

 conventional programming languages, but not specifically with _statically-typed functional programming_.
-The world of dynamic scripting languages such as Javascript, Ruby and Python have all adopted healthy elements of functional programming, but not all of it.
+The world of dynamic scripting languages such as Javascript, Ruby and Python have all adopted many significant elements of functional programming, but not all of it.
 Real World OCaml takes you through the full lifecycle of how to construct software with static typing, including the powerful module system that makes code reuse so much more robust.

 At the same time, OCaml is not Haskell.
 It takes a much more pragmatic approach by being strictly evaluated by default and